What is this subject about?

 The course offers students an opportunity to compare fascist and communist dictators, including Hitler, Stalin and Mao, and investigate the changing fortunes of British Imperialism.
 By studying History you learn about influential people and events in the past that have shaped the world today in important ways.

-‘Russia, 1917–1991: from Lenin to Yeltsin’ which includes Lenin, Stalin and other communist leaders during the Cold War until the fall of Communism.
+In the first year the topic ‘Russia, 1917–1991: from Lenin to Yeltsin’ covers Lenin, Stalin and other communist leaders during the Cold War until the fall of Communism.
 You will also look in depth at ‘Mao’s China, 1949–1976’, which includes Mao’s victory in the civil war, consolidation of his power, the Great Leap Forward and the Cultural Revolution.

 How is the course assessed?

-Assessment is 80% by examination and 20% coursework, which is written in the second year.
+Assessment is 80% by examination and 20% coursework.
+The coursework is written in the second year.
+The three exam papers consist of extended writing in the form of full essay responses, source analysis and historical interpretation.

 What skills will I need and develop in this course?